Hormone Replacement Therapy for Perimenopause – A Complete Guide

 Why Hormone Replacement Therapy Is Often Part of Perimenopause Care

-Perimenopause is not just a reproductive transition; it affects the entire body.
-When symptoms interfere with daily life, hormone replacement therapy can be one tool within a comprehensive, integrative care plan.
+When symptoms interfere with daily life, hormone replacement therapy for perimenopause can be one valuable tool within a comprehensive, integrative care plan.

 Education, personalization, and ongoing support are what make therapy effective, not hormones alone.